Is it possible for a woman with cerebral palsy to get pregnant? What are the chances of a child being born with CP?

 Cerebral palsy is a motor disability caused by damage to the developing brain before, during, or shortly after birth.

 It is the most common childhood motor disability.
-In fact, nearly 10,000 infants are born with CP yearly.
+In fact, in the United States, nearly 10,000 infants are born with CP yearly.

 The majority (80%) of cerebral palsy cases occur before birth, during pregnancy.